You click around the web every day and cookies follow you everywhere.

 Your web browser stores it on your computer when you visit a website.
 Nothing scary.
 Nothing complicated.

-Think of it like this.
-You walk into a coffee shop and they hand you a loyalty card.
-Next time you come back, they scan it and know exactly what you ordered last time.
+Walk into a coffee shop and they hand you a loyalty card.
+Next time you show up, they scan it and know exactly what you ordered last time.
 That’s basically what a cookie does for websites.
+Simple as that.

 When you land on a site, it sends a tiny piece of data to your browser.
 Your browser saves it.
-When you come back, the site reads that data and remembers you.
+Come back later, and the site reads that data, knows who you are, what you looked at, maybe what you bought.
+It’s how they remember you.

 Maybe it’s your login status.
 Maybe it’s items sitting in your shopping cart.
 Maybe it’s just your language preference.

-And before you ask, no. A cookie is not a program.
+And before you ask, no, a cookie isn’t a program.
 It can’t run code on your machine.
-It can’t install software.
-It’s just text sitting in a file.
+Can’t install software.
+It’s just text.
+Text sitting in a file, nothing more.

 I know some people worry about cookies tracking everything they do.
 Fair concern.
 But the cookie itself?
 It’s just storing information the website needs to function properly.